 Download the zip files of presentations.

 Watch the presentations from the Urban Fire Forum.

 Download the Wingspread VI report (PDF) - Statements of National Significance to the United States Fire and Emergency Services

-Download presentations from the 2016 Metro Chiefs Conference in May.
+Download presentations from the annual Metro Chiefs Conference.

 Sharing knowledge through DHS Countering Violent Extremism and Active Shooter (CVE-AS) Web Portals

 The threat posed by violent extremism is neither constrained by international borders nor limited to any single ideology.
 Additionally, the trends of Active Shooter individuals have grown more complex with numerous motivating factors.
 Groups and individuals inspired by a range of personal, religious, political, or other ideological beliefs have promoted and used violence.
 To counter violent extremism and prevent active shooter events, DHS is working with a broad range of government and civilian partners to gain a better understanding of the behaviors, tactics and other indicators that could point to potential violent and/or terrorist activity and the best ways to mitigate or prevent that activity. (e.g. ‘See Something, Say Something’ and ‘Run, Hide, Fight’)

 One of the venues utilized by DHS to promote information and intelligence sharing on a broad range of topics is the joint DHS and FBI Countering Violent Extremism and Active Shooter (CVE-AS) web portals on DHS’s Homeland Security Information Network (HSIN).
 The CVE-AS portals provide a more user-friendly environment to promote information sharing and collaboration between Federal, State, Local, Territorial, Tribal, Private, civilian, and International entities working to counter the threat of violent extremists and help prevent active shooter incidents.
 The portals provide a well-organized listing of topics so users can quickly locate and access the information relevant to their interests.

 Resources for Section members